dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.Diagnostics/README.md

 # Microsoft.Extensions.Http.Diagnostics

-Telemetry support for HTTP Client that allows tracking latency and enriching and redacting log output.
+Telemetry support for `HttpClient` that allows tracking latency and enriching and redacting log output.

 ## Install the package